 Legal Questions: Can you help me convert my company into a US C Corporation?

-Contact us to get started with a “Delaware Flip” from your home jurisdiction to a Delaware C Corporation.
+Get in touch with us to begin the "Delaware Flip" process of converting your home jurisdiction's corporation to a Delaware C Corporation.

-A new Delaware C corporation is created and a board of directors is created.
+A brand new Delaware C corporation and a board of directors are both established.

-The shareholders in the existing non-US company trade their equity in the old company for equity in the new Delaware corporation.
+The shareholders of the existing non-US company exchange their ownership stake in the older company for a similar stake in the newly formed Delaware corporation.

-Subsequent share and option grants are granted through the new Delaware company.
+Subsequent grants of share ownership and option grants are executed through the newly formed Delaware corporation.

-Prior to beginning the process, you will need to consult a lawyer and/or accountant in your home jurisdiction to work through any legal or tax issues that may arise from local laws and tax regulations.
-While it may seem fairly straightforward at first glance, the process can sometimes have tax complexities and local jurisdiction issues.
-In either case, we can help connect you with resources if you are unsure where to get started with this process.
+You are going to need to consult a lawyer and/or an accountant in your home jurisdiction before beginning the process.
+This is necessary so that you can work through any legal or tax issues that may arise as a result of the local laws and tax regulations.
+At first glance, it may appear to be relatively straightforward; however, the process can sometimes involve tax complications and issues with local jurisdictions.
+If you are unsure how to begin this process, we are able to help connect you with resources that can assist you.

 Get in touch to learn more about Capbase or schedule a call to setup your brand new Delaware C Corp on Capbase!
 Do you already have a company incorporated elsewhere?
 Not a problem, send us a bit more info and we'll chat more about your specific needs!